 At Montecatini, we know that eating disorder recovery is neither a straight line nor a linear process.
 There can be many up’s and down’s on the road to healing, and it is often very helpful to have therapeutic support and a compassionate environment to turn when challenges stand in the way of a successful recovery.

 All groups are led by a Montecatini Therapist or Registered Dietitian, and the programming can complement your current outpatient treatment, weekly therapy, and support groups.
-You can select which groups and meals work best for you, and customize them to your schedule and recovery needs.
+We provide the option to select which groups and meals work best for you, and customize them to your rehab schedule and recovery needs.
 So that all women 16 and older can access these healing groups, insurance is not required and groups are offered at affordable rates.

 Program Group Information